Casa de Sequiade

 You are ideally located for an early morning trip to Barcelos market.
-This is the largest market in Portugal, and is held every Thursday.
-The town is the birthplace of the 'Galo de Barcelos', the small cockerel, which is widely represented in traditional ceramic throughout the country and will no doubt be found on one of the stalls.
+This is the largest market in Portugal and the town is the birthplace of the 'Galo de Barcelos', the small cockerel, which is widely represented in traditional ceramic throughout the country and will no doubt be found on one of the stalls.

 Spend the days soaking up the sun by the pool, going for walks in the pretty countryside, sipping ice cold drinks in the garden or snoozing in the shade after lunch.

 Have dinner cooked for you at home one evening.
 The owners of Casa da Sequiade are happy to arrange this service for you (payable locally).